DPotoyan/Chem324/_build/python-intro.md

 Numbers are an important data type for us which we use to do all sorts of computations.
-It is imporatnt to know that the numbers in python can be:
+It is important to know that the numbers in Python can be:
-- Integers: -1, -2, 0,
+- Integers: -2, -1, 0, 1, 2
-- Floats: 0.001, 4.56, 3.14
+- Floats: -0.001, 4.56, 3.14
 - Complex numbers: 1.2+2.5j, 2j, 3+1j

-Let us begin creating some numeric data and assining variable names:
+Let us begin creating some numeric data and assigning variable names: